johnpuddephatt/zwl/src/tips/recycling-paper-and-card-in-leeds.md

 Tetrapaks - which are made of up a number of materials including paper and card - can go in your green bin.

 It's important that paper and card doesn't get wet - as it makes it much more difficult to recycle.
 So it's a good idea to allow other things (like cans or plastic bottles) to dry before you put them in your green bin.

+Think about reuse too - maybe someone else might want your cardboard (bike boxes in particular are always in demand) or perhaps you can use your cardboard boxes for something else - like [den making](https://twitter.com/edleeds/status/1240585977141354496?s=20) or a [\#PEWithJoe exercise mat](https://www.facebook.com/zerowasteleeds/videos/1717931671681121/)!